Gunship 2000

 Gunship 2000 is a helicopter combat flight simulation video game developed and published by MicroProse as a follow-up to their earlier game Gunship.
-It was originally released in 1991 for DOS; this version received an expansion in 1992.
+It was originally released in 1991 for MS-DOS; this version received an expansion in 1992.
 The Amiga, PC-98, Amiga CD32 and PlayStation versions were released in 1993, 1994 and 1996 respectively (the PlayStation version was retitled as simply Gunship, but was sometimes still referred to as Gunship 2000).
 A sequel, Gunship!, was released in 2000.

 Gunship 2000 significantly enhanced and expanded the features and gameplay from the original Gunship.
 Besides improved audio and graphics, key areas of change were enhanced terrain, the ability to fly multiple helicopter types, and the ability to command a team of helicopters and their crews.